50 Mini Vacations That Won’t Break the Bank

-Why you’ll love it: Conroe is perfect for families who want to escape the crowded and fast-paced city.
-It’s located about an hour north of Houston.
-In Conroe, families love to visit Lake Conroe, which is surrounded by great restaurants, parks, and entertainment venues.
+Why you’ll love it: Conroe is a perfect escape from the crowds and fast pace of Houston, located about an hour away.
+Once you arrive, visit Lake Conroe, which is surrounded by great restaurants, parks, and entertainment venues.
 Heading out on the lake in a boat, breaking out the fishing rods, or just putting on a bathing suit and jumping in the water are all great ways to enjoy a summer in Texas.

-Where to stay: The La Torretta Lake Resort & Spa will keep your family entertained for your entire stay.
-They have miniature golf, an aqua park with a lazy river, a gorgeous view of the lake, and it’s only a 15-minute drive from Sam Houston National Forest.
-Summer rates start at a little under $150 per night.
+Where to stay: Margaritaville Lake Resort will keep you entertained for your entire stay.
+They have miniature golf, an aqua park with a lazy river, boats, and watersports to enjoy on the lake, and it’s only a 15-minute drive from Sam Houston National Forest.

 Niagara Falls, New York

-Why you’ll love it: Kids of all ages on family vacations will be impressed when they hear the more than 3,000 tons of water that crashes over the falls here every second.
+Why you’ll love it: It’s hard not to be impressed by the more than 3,000 tons of water that crashes over the falls every second.
 Here you can witness nature at its best, explore acres of pristine hiking trails and scenic terrain, and immerse yourself in outdoor adventure.
 You can walk around Niagara Falls State Park (the oldest park in the country) for free, but experiencing the views of the thundering falls aboard the famous Maid of the Mist is what will be the most memorable way to take in the falls (including a soaked selfie).
 Or sign up for the Cave of the Winds tour, where you’ll find yourself deep in the Niagara Gorge and face to face with the crashing water of the falls.

 Budget tip: Old Falls Street is three cobblestone blocks filled with free family activities like outdoor movies and concerts.
-Kids will enjoy learning about the power of water at the free Niagara Power Vista Center.
+Then learn about the power of water at the free Niagara Power Vista Center.

-Where to stay: Sheraton at the Falls has summer rates starting at $161, an indoor swimming pool that’s the largest in the area, and is walking distance to many of the top attractions.
+Where to stay: Sheraton at the Falls has rates starting at $104, an indoor swimming pool that’s the largest in the area, and is walking distance to many of the top attractions.
 Don’t miss these fun facts about the world’s most beautiful waterfalls.

-Budget tip: Pack your own lunch and head over to Cascade River State Park for an afternoon of bird watching and trail hiking.
+Budget tip: Pack your own lunch and visit Cascade River State Park for an afternoon of bird watching and trail hiking.

 Albuquerque, New Mexico